Bestmer/GPVideoClipper/README.md

 2. then `pod install` or `pod update`。
 3. import `<GPVideoClipper.h>`。

-if you can't search this repository，do`pod repo update`，or `rm ~/Library/Caches/CocoaPods/search_index.json` or update CocoaPods version.
+if you can't search this repository，try update CocoaPods version or

+1.`pod cache clean --all`

+2.`rm -rf ~/Library/Caches/CocoaPods`

+3.`pod repo update`

 ## Manuel